x-jesse/Reinforcement-Learning/readme.md

 1. We can encourage our agent to priortize present gain over future reward.
 If our discount factor is >=1, our agent will give equal or more consideration to future reward, which might not result in it taking the optimal action for the current state.

 2. We ensure that our reward series will converge.
-For environments where the termination condition is not defined and the agent may continue indefinitely, it is important to ensure that our return does not approach infinity.
+For environments where the termination condition is not defined and the agent may continue indefinitely, it is important to ensure that our return is finite and does not approach infinity.

 ## Algorithms